wp-plugins/ik-facebook/readme.txt

 * You can also use the function `ik_fb_display_like_button($url_to_like,$height_of_iframe,$colorscheme)` to output a like button in your theme.

 = Outputting a Facebook Photo Gallery =
 * To output a Photo Gallery, place `[ik_fb_gallery id="539627829386059" num_photos="25" size="130x73" title="Hello World!"]` in the body of a post.
 If no size is passed, it will default to 320 x 180.
 Size options are 2048x1152, 960x540, 720x405, 600x337, 480x270, 320x180, and 130x73.
 If num_photos is not passed, the Gallery will default to the amount set on the Dashboard - if no amount is set there, it will display up to 25 photos.
-The ID number is found by looking at the URL of the link to the Album on Facebook.
+The ID number is found by looking at the URL of the link to the Album on Facebook

 == Frequently Asked Questions ==